U.S. justices unlikely to address death penalty's constitutionality

 This month, the court rejected a similar stay application from another Missouri inmate, Roderick Nunley.
 Again, neither Breyer nor Ginsburg publicly dissented and the inmate was executed.

-Their silence indicated that Breyer and Ginsburg were "not quite in the category of adamant opposition in all cases," said Kent Scheidegger, legal director of the pro-death penalty Criminal Justice Legal Foundation.
+Their silence indicated that Breyer and Ginsburg were "not quite in the category of adamant opposition in all cases," said Kent Scheiddeger, legal director of the pro-death penalty Criminal Justice Legal Foundation.

 In any event, since four votes are needed to accept a case for consideration by the court, Breyer and Ginsburg would need two more justices to join them in support of hearing a case directly challenging the death penalty.